MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 ### No intent

-**No intent** is when a user uses a skill for the first time and they only give minimum information, which is not sufficient to engage in a conversation.
+**No intent** is when a user uses a skill for the first time and they only give a minimum of information, which is not sufficient to engage in a conversation.
 When this happens, you need to tell the user how to interact with your skill.

 It's critical that the skill consider the first-time user and help them to get started.
 You should present a list of no more than three options to choose from.
 If you present more than three options, the user may be overwhelmed and frustrated.